What is Search Intent?

 Meeting users expectations isn’t just about general usability and aesthetics, but ensuring the right components and conversion paths are in place to let them accomplish their specific goal – whether that’s making a purchase, getting an informational query answered in-depth, easily navigating to another website, or whatever the dominant intent may be.

-Search intent impacts much more than just optimizing individual web pages for SEO and paid search traffic.
+Search intent impacts much more than just optimising individual web pages for SEO and ppc campaign traffic.
 It’s a critical concept to embrace across your entire digital marketing strategy and customer experience.

-At each stage of the marketing funnel, from initial awareness all the way through repeat purchases and loyalty, you should analyze and optimize your cross-channel presence to ensure you’re accounting for different customer intents along their journey.
+At each stage of the marketing funnel, from initial awareness all the way through repeat purchases and loyalty, you should analyse and optimise your cross-channel presence to ensure you’re accounting for different customer intents along their journey.

 For example, in the awareness and consideration phases, you’ll want content and messaging focused on addressing informational needs like: